-Note: if the fixture does not have multiple functions for individual palette entries it is not necessary to define the 'type' functions.
-Some of the more advanced fixtures may map different types of functions for the same effect (e.g. the same gobo) onto one DMX control channel.
-An example is fixture with rotating gobo where the 'function' (static, rotation, index etc..) of each individual gobo is selected via different values on the same control channel.
+Note: if the fixture does not have multiple functions it is not necessary to define the functions.
+See below.

+Some of the more advanced fixtures may map different functions for the same effect (i.e. the same gobo) onto one DMX control channel.

+An example would be a fixture with rotating gobo where the 'function' (static, rotation, index etc..) of each individual gobo is selected via different DMX values on the same control channel.